Veggie Vixens: Meet 7 Top Vegetarian Bloggers

 Do you have any suggestions for others who would like to cut out GMOs and artificial flavours and colours when food shopping?

-Lisa Turner is another of our top vegetarian bloggers.
+Lisa Turner is another of our top vegetarian food bloggers.
 She has been a vegetarian for more than 20 years.
-Her passion for healthy food, with an emphasis on Indian cooking, along with other ethnic dishes, has flourished over the years.
-Lisa’s Kitchen was started in 2007 to share her passion for cooking and to provide guidance for those also wishing to follow a varied and healthy vegetarian diet with plenty of whole foods, without sacrificing flavor or creativity.
-Check out more from Lisa here.
+Her is passion for healthy food, with an emphasis on Indian cooking, along with other ethnic dishes.
+Lisa’s Kitchen was started in 2007 to share her love of cooking and to provide guidance for those also wishing to follow a varied and healthy vegetarian diet with plenty of whole foods, without sacrificing flavour or creativity.

-You’re an avid spice user–in fact many of your recipes include more than a handful of spices.
-What are your favorite spices to use?
+You’re an avid spice user.
+In fact, many of your recipes include more than a handful of spices.
+What are some of your favourites?

-That’s a tough question to answer because my cupboards are packed full of an array of different herbs and spices.
+That’s a tough question to answer!
+My cupboards are packed full of an array of different herbs and spices.
 If I had to choose though, I would say turmeric, cumin, coriander, and, of course, cayenne.
 A good homemade blend of garam masala and chat masala is also a must in my kitchen.

 It’s no secret you love legumes.
-Which is your favorite, and what’s your favorite way to use them?
+Which is your favourite, and what’s your favourite way to use them?

-Another tough question, because, again, my pantry has an endless variety of legumes on hand to choose from at any given time.
-I would have to say chickpeas though as they are perfect in curries.
-They are also ideal made up into dips such as hummus, and feature perfectly in salads and made up into little koftas or patties.
+Another tough question, because, again, my pantry has an endless variety of legumes on hand to choose from.
+But if forced, I would have to say chickpeas though.
+They’re just so perfect in curries!
+Garbonzos are also ideal made up into dips such as hummus, and feature perfectly in salads and made up into little patties.
 They can also be stuffed into little breads or served up with chutneys and sauces.

 Beyond just tasting great, what nutritional benchmarks (if any) do you look for in your meals?